End Times: Introduction

 - Neither Jesus nor Paul taught about the millennium.
 The millennium is not mentioned in the Bible outside of Revelation.

-- Scripture only teaches one resurrection, in which both believers and unbelievers will be raised, not two resurrections – John 5:28-29; Acts 24:15; Daniel 12:2.
+- Scripture teaches there is only one resurrection for both believers and unbelievers, as noted in John 5:28-29, Acts 24:15, and Daniel 12:2.
 (The premillennial view requires two separate resurrections, separated by a thousand years.)

 - A number of Scriptures teach that Satan is presently being restrained – Matthew 12:28-29; Luke 10:18; John 12:31; 2 Thessalonians 2:7; Hebrews 2:14; Colossians 2:15; Revelation 12

 - Revelation is a symbolic book.
-The “thousand years” or Revelation 20 signifies the idea of perfection or co mpleteness, representing the completeness of Christ’s victory over Satan, and the perfect joy of the redeemed in heaven.
+The “thousand years” of Revelation 20 signifies the idea of perfection or completeness, representing the completeness of Christ’s victory over Satan, and the perfect joy of the redeemed in heaven.

-- Scripture seems to indicate that all the major events to come (resurrection of believers and unbelievers, final judgment, establishment of new heaven and earth, eternal state) will happen at once (Matthew 24-25; 1 Thessalonians 4:13-17; 2 Peter 3:10).
+- Scripture suggests that key events like the resurrection of believers and unbelievers, final judgment, the creation of a new heaven and earth, and the eternal state will occur simultaneously (Matthew 24-25; 1 Thessalonians 4:13-17; 2 Peter 3:10).

 Responses to Amillennialism